 The fuses for the 12-volt electrical system are located for easy access.
-Fuses for the chassis circuits are located on a panel under the dash beside the steering column as well as on the exterior side of the firewall.

-Note: If a fuse, circuit breaker or fusible link replacement is necessary, replace with one of the same amperage.
-Most circuit breakers can be reset.
+Note: If a fuse, circuit breaker, or fusible link replacement is necessary, replace with one of the same amperage.
+All firewall circuit breakers can be reset.

 Liquid Petroleum Gas System